Simon-Cheek/startup/README.md

 - **Frontend Makes Websocket Connections**: Success!
 Websocket.js in the Public directory creates a connection on each page except login
 - **Data sent over Websocket**: A friend's username is sent to a specific user if they are added to their friend's list.
 - **Websocket Data displayed in the app interface**: Usernames of friends who add users are then displayed in a message informing the user that someone else added them to their friend's list!

+### React Deliverable:

+- **Bundled Using Vite**: Success!
+- **Multiple Functional React Components**: Success!
+Header and Footer split into components as well as each individual HTML page to form Single Page Application.
+- **React Router**: Several HTML Pages combined into one using React Router on App.JSX
+- **React Hooks**: useEffect hook used on almost each major page component as well as useLocation and a few other pieces